kumararvind10/BlackJack/README.md

      {
        "success": true,                      ------> Success Status
-       "deck_id": "5ea56dde9221763dd067dd7a",------> unique deck id for each set of deck( Current player) "Draw": true,                         ------> card Draw status based on wheather player draw a card or not "remaining": 47,                      ------> remainig card available in deck after drawing "playerStatus": "stay",               ------> player status in game after card draw "DealerStatus": "stay",               ------> Dealer status in game after player card draw "playerId": "43402P"                  ------> player id will be unique throughout the game session to find history of the
+       "deck_id": "5ea56dde9221763dd067dd7a",------> unique deck id for each set of deck( Current player) "Draw": true,                         ------> card Draw status based on wether player draw a card or not "remaining": 47,                      ------> remaining card available in deck after drawing "playerStatus": "stay",               ------> player status in game after card draw "DealerStatus": "stay",               ------> Dealer status in game after player card draw "playerId": "43402P"                  ------> player id will be unique throughout the game session to find history of the
       }
 ---------------------------------------------------------------------------------------------------------------------------------------------

-3. Api endpoint
+3. Api endpoint  -- For Dealer Hit

     Route - localhost:8080/dealer/draw/:deck_id
     Method - GET
-    params - deck_id -- Have to pass what you have got in 1st api response to diffrenciate between unique set of deck and Game
+    params - deck_id -- Have to pass what you have got in 1st api response to differentiate between unique set of deck and Game

     api will return response like

     {
-      "success": true,                      ------> Success Satus
+      "success": true,                      ------> Success Status
-      "deck_id": "5ea56dde9221763dd067dd7a",------> unique deck id for each set of deck( Current player + dealer) "Draw": true,                         ------> card Draw status based on wheather dealer draw a card or not "playerId": "43402P",                 ------> player id will be unique throughout the game session to find history of the
+      "deck_id": "5ea56dde9221763dd067dd7a",------> unique deck id for each set of deck( Current player + dealer) "Draw": true,                         ------> card Draw status based on whether dealer draw a card or not "playerId": "43402P",                 ------> player id will be unique throughout the game session to find history of the
-      "remaining": 45,                      ------> remainig card available in deck after drawing "DealerStatus": "win",                ------> dealerstatus after card draw "PlayerStatus": "bust",               ------> player status after dealer hit "GameStatus": null                    ------> Game status in case of both get same count (player and dealer) }
+      "remaining": 45,                      ------> remaining card available in deck after drawing "DealerStatus": "win",                ------> dealer status after card draw "PlayerStatus": "bust",               ------> player status after dealer hit "GameStatus": null                    ------> Game status in case of both get same count (player and dealer) }
    ------------------------------------------------------------------------------------------------------------

-   4. Api endpoint
+   4. Api endpoint -- For getting history of player

       Route - localhost:8080/get/player/history/:player_id
       Method - GET
-      params - player_id - Have to pass player id to get game history(This will get in evey api hit response).
+      params - player_id - Have to pass player id to get game history(This will get in every api hit response).

       api will return response like